stand-art/jaxn/Discussion.md

 ## White-space

 Other libraries sometimes allow additional white-space characters.
-We do not see a real-world use-case for those, as we believe they are often added by mistake and we do not support people making mistakes, we support features that provide additional value.
+We do not see a real-world use-case for those, as we believe they are often added by mistake.

 ## Unicode

-Other libraries require Unicode support to implement certain extensions.
-While this seems reasonable if you are working with a programming language or environment where Unicode support is available, it places and additional burden on others, e.g. in the embedded world.
-JAXN does not require Unicode support beyond what is already required by JSON itself.
+Other libraries require additional Unicode support to implement certain extensions.
+While this seems reasonable if you are working with a programming language or environment where Unicode support is available, it places an additional burden on others, e.g. in the embedded world.
+JAXN does not require additional Unicode support beyond what is already required by JSON itself.

 ## Comments

-A library that conforms to JAXN *must* ignore comments, they shall not be part of the data model (unlike, say, XML libraries where XML comments are often nodes in the resulting object).
+A library that conforms to JAXN **MUST** ignore comments, they shall not be part of the data model (unlike, say, XML libraries where XML comments are often nodes in the resulting object).
 JAXN comments, when parsed, shall not be exposed to the user of the library or in any way influence the behaviour of the library.
 This improves interoperability and ensures that the main concern why comments are not part of JSON is taken care of.

 ## Numeric values